Inspector Gadget 2

 The total runtime of Inspector Gadget 2 is 89 minutes (1h 29m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.2/10, and global collection metrics, Inspector Gadget 2 stands as a challenging project for the creators.
-It remains an essential piece of the 2003 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.2/10, and global performance metrics, Inspector Gadget 2 is classified as a FLOP.
+It remains an essential part of the 2003 cinematic calendar.

 Frequently Asked Questions